-I believe that tanks are more difficult to 3D print and assemble than other projects.
+I believe that the tank 3D model is more difficult to 3D print and assemble than other 3D printing projects.
 Making everything fit as it should be is a challenge, and that’s why I decided to print tanks.

 But which one to choose?
-It is a tough question since each model has its peculiarities.
+It is a tough question since each tank 3D model has its peculiarities.

 I decided after I watched a video with the painting process of Gambody T-62 tank 3D printing model: